-All courts are sponsored by CCHS and it is an honor and privilege to be selected to represent the school and entire student body.
-Students nominated for this honor must meet academic, behavioral, and attendance standards (90% or higher).
+All courts are sponsored by JCHS and it is an honor and privilege to be selected to represent the school and entire student body.
+Students nominated for this honor must meet academic, behavioral, and attendance standards.
 All court arrangements are under the supervision of the designated sponsor.